SeanSWatkins/AssemblySnippets/DosSnippets/MultipleOfThree/README.md

 #### Running

-Anyway, now to run the .com file in DoxBox.
+Anyway, now to run the .com file in DosBox.
 This took me a while to figure out.

 After you have installed DosBox, open it and run the following:
 ```bash